ssannejohansson/MP3-bark-and-brush/README.md

 - **[Typography](#typography)** (see below)

 ### Colour Scheme

-⚠️INSTRUCTIONS ⚠️

-Explain your colors and color scheme.
-Consider adding a link and screenshot for your color scheme using [coolors](https://coolors.co/generate).

-When you add a color to the palette, the URL is dynamically updated, making it easier for you to return back to your color palette later if needed.
-See example below:

-⚠️ --- END --- ⚠️
+For the colour scheme, I browsed Instagram for inspiration, found one I liked, and modified it to suit a website.

 I used [coolors.co](https://coolors.co/080708-3772ff-df2935-fdca40-e6e8e6) to generate my color palette.

-- `#000000` primary text.
-- `#3772FF` primary highlights.
-- `#DF2935` secondary text.
-- `#FDCA40` secondary highlights.

 ![screenshot](documentation/coolors.png)

 ### Typography

-⚠️ INSTRUCTIONS ⚠️

-Explain any fonts and icon libraries used, like **Google Fonts**, **Font Awesome**, etc. Consider adding a link to each font used, the Font Awesome site (if used), or similar icon library.

-⚠️ --- END --- ⚠️

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Marige Thin Font](https://www.fontspace.com/marige-thin-font-f148657)was used for the primary headers and titles.
-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Mulish](https://fonts.google.com/specimen/Mulish?query=mulisht) was used for all other secondary text.
-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer and icons in buttons on booking pages.

 ## Wireframes